MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-ita-customer-information.md

 # [Retail 10.0.7](#tab/retail-10-0-7)

-If any of your customizations includes request handlers for the `SaveCartRequest` or `CreateSalesOrderServiceRequest`:
+If any of your customizations include request handlers for the `SaveCartRequest` or `CreateSalesOrderServiceRequest` requests:

-1. Find the request handler for the `SaveCartRequest`.
+1. Find the request handler for `SaveCartRequest`.
 1. Find the line of code that runs the original request handler.
 1. Add the following line before calling the original request handler: